analogdevicesinc/VSCode-Maxim/userguide.md

 ![GPIO Init](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/gpio_init_rightclick.JPG)

 The implementation file for the correct die-type of the microcontroller needs to be selected (in the case of the MAX32670 that's the ME21), and then the function definition can be viewed.
-Double click on the function definition to open up the full file view.
+Double click on the function definition to open the full file view.

 ![GPIO Implementation File](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/gpio_init_implementation.JPG)

-Using this method you can quickly and easily reference example code for your own applications.
+Using this method, you can quickly and easily reference example code for your own applications.
 This method works for any external code, provided that the search paths for Intellisense are configured properly.
 For more details on configuration of those search paths, see the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md).

 ## Injecting into Existing Source Code
 Using example code as a reference is great, but what if we want to work with it directly, or inject the VS Code setup into a different project that's not in the MaximSDK?
 That's where the `Inject` folder in the VSCode-Maxim release package comes in.
 In the example below, we'll inject the VS Code setup into the Maxim SDK GPIO example, but this procedure fundamentally applies to any existing source code.

+_This section assumes you've already met the [requirements](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#requirements) for using the VSCode-Maxim repository.
+If not, working through the "Getting Started" section of this UG first is recommended._

 ### 1 - Locate the Existing Project
 Example projects can be found under the `~\MaximSDK\Examples\<Target Platform>` folder for the Maxim SDK and in the LP SDK they can be found under the `~\Maxim\Firmware\<Target Platform>\Applications\EvKitExamples` folder.
 For the sake of this example, a working copy of the GPIO example has been copied over into a separate folder.